Portrait: Historical portraiture

 The art of the portrait flourished in Ancient Greek and especially Roman sculpture, where sitters demanded individualized and realistic portraits, even unflattering ones.
 During the fourth century, the portrait began to retreat in favor of an idealized symbol of what that person looked like.
 (Compare the portraits of Roman Emperors Constantine I and Theodosius I at their entries.)
 In the Europe of the Early Middle Ages representations of individuals are mostly generalized.
 True portraits of the outward appearance of individuals re-emerged in the late Middle Ages, in tomb monuments, donor portraits, miniatures in illuminated manuscripts, and then panel paintings.

 Moche culture of Peru was one of the few ancient civilizations which produced portraits.
 These works accurately represent anatomical features in great detail.
 The individuals portrayed would have been recognizable without the need for other symbols or a written reference to their names.
 The individuals portrayed were members of the ruling elite, priests, warriors, and even distinguished artisans.
 They were represented during several stages of their lives.
 The faces of deities were also depicted.
-There is particular emphasis on the representation of the details of headdresses, hairstyles, body adornment, and face painting.
+There is particular emphasis on the representation of the details of headdresses, hairstyles, body adornment (jewellery, clothing), and face painting.

 One of the best-known portraits in the Western world is Leonardo da Vinci's painting entitled Mona Lisa, which is a painting of Lisa del Giocondo.
 What has been claimed as the world's oldest known portrait was found in 2006 in the Vilhonneur grotto near Angoulême and is thought to be 27,000 years old.